udifuchs/toml-schema/README.md

 any-value = { }
 ```

-Strings can be limited to a list of tokens.
+Strings can be limited to a list of enumated values.
 For example:
 ```
-pixel-color = "string = { tokens = ['Red', 'Green', 'Blue'] }"
+pixel-color = "enum = ['Red', 'Green', 'Blue']"
 ```

 Strings can also be specified with a regular expression pattern.
 For example, to specify that a string can only contain lower case characters: